For many people, the decision to buy a DSLR camera is the point where they start to take their photography a little bit more seriously.

 What About Mirrorless Cameras?

-Choosing a lens for your SLR camera
+Choosing a lens for your DSLR camera

-The camera body is clearly an important consideration, but of far more importance when purchasing your SLR is the lens.
+The camera body is clearly an important consideration, but of far more importance when purchasing your DSLR is the lens.
 It is not uncommon, in fact, to spend more on the lens than the camera body.

 When you are starting out, you may find that you will have the option to purchase what is known as a “kit” lens with your camera.
 This is usually a relatively cheap lens that will get the job done, and let you get to grips with your camera, but you will ultimately end up replacing it once you start getting more serious.